 - Do multiple community members and program leaders share the same long-term goals?

 Melby, M. K. (2016).
 Beyond Medical “Missions” to Impact-Driven Short-Term Experiences in Global Health (STEGHs): Ethical Principles to Optimize Community Benefit and Learner Experience.
 Academic Medicine, 91(5), 633-638.

 Ngo, M. (2013).
 Canadian Youth Volunteering Abroad: Rethinking Issues of Power and Privilege.
 Current issues in comparative education, 16(1), 49-61.

 2. Does the program include volunteer orientations, ongoing trainings, and reflection?

-- Does the service experience include pre-service training and orientation about the history, culture, language, and power structures present in the community with which you are working?
+- Does the service experience include pre-service training and orientation about the history, culture, language, and power structures present in the community or population with which you are working?
 Have you made efforts yourself to study the country, community, or neighborhood where you’re going?
 Do you understand the role that the U.S. or secular or religious groups have played in the communities you are now visiting?